dmis-lab/ANGEL/README.md

 For training, prepare the data in the following format:

 - source: Input text including marked mentions with **START** and **END**.
-- Example : ['Ocular manifestations of START juvenile rheumatoid arthritis END.']
+- Example : ['Ocular manifestations of **START** juvenile rheumatoid arthritis **END**.']

-- target: Pair of the prefix [the mention is] and the [target entity].
+- target: Pair of the prefix ['mention is'] and the ['target entity'].
 - Example : ['juvenile rheumatoid arthritis is ', 'juvenile rheumatoid arthritis']

 A Prefix Tree (or **Trie**) is a type of tree data structure used to efficiently store and manage a set of strings.
-Each node in the Trie represents a single character, and entire strings are formed by tracing a path from the root to a specific node.
+Each node in the Trie represents a single token, and entire strings are formed by tracing a path from the root to a specific node.
 In this context, we tokenize target entities and build a Trie structure to restrict the output space to the target knowledge base.
 To construct the Trie, you need to create a target_kb.json file formatted as a dictionary like below.